The Leaf Function of Penrose P2 Graphs: Final remarks and perspectives

 Substitutive properties can be used to define arbitrarily large constructions in tilings.
 In this way, we found an infinite family of fully leafed induced subtrees, from which we deduced the expression of the leaf function for P2-graphs.
+Our construction relies on HBS shapes, which were widely used to model alloys and study their chemical properties (see \cite{Porrier_2024} for more details and references), relating it to quasicrystals.

 One thing surprised us: we expected the leaf function $L_{P2}$ to be non-ultimately periodic and depending on the irrationality of $\varphi$, but it turned out not to be the case.
 Note that the segments around which the caterpillars meander follow the Ammann bars.
 We could also stick more closely to the segments, passing through the bottom of the boats instead of their top (to get from one ``endpoint'' of a boat to the other).
 The drawback is that this is not possible when the $BS$ pattern is inverted, with the star ``on top'' and the boat upside down below.
 However, apart from the leaves, which can be either a kite or a dart, and this alternative path along the boats, it seems that fully leafed Penrose subtrees are very often sub-caterpillars of the $(C_k)_{k\in\N}$ family described in Section \ref{sectionCn} or close to it.

 We formalize these observations by stating two conjectures.
-The first one is inspired from \cite{blondin-saturated}, where the authors introduced the concept of \emph{saturated polyform}, which can be naturally extended to the context of P2 tilings.
-Indeed, since the leaf function $L_{P2}$ satisfies a linear recurrence, there exist a linear function $\overline{L_{P2}}(n)=8n/17+b$, where $b \in \R$, and a positive integer $N$ such that $L_{P2}(n)\leq \overline{L_{P2}}(n)$ for all $n\geq N$.
+The first one is inspired by the article of \cite{blondin-saturated}, where the authors introduced the concept of \emph{saturated polyform}, which can be naturally extended to the context of P2 tilings.
+Indeed, since the leaf function $L_{P2}$ satisfies a linear recurrence, there exists a linear function $\overline{L_{P2}}(n)=8n/17+b$, where $b \in \R$, and a positive integer $N$ such that $L_{P2}(n)\leq \overline{L_{P2}}(n)$ for all $n\geq N$.
 By choosing $b$ as small as possible, the linear function $\overline{L_{P2}}$ is unique.
 A Penrose tree $T$ is called \emph{saturated} if $n_{1}(T)=\overline{L_{P2}}(n(T))$.
 An \emph{appendix} is a fully leafed induced subtree $T$ of a $P2$ tiling such that $T'$ contains precisely one leaf of $T$-degree $2$ and at most two cells of $T$-degree $3$.
 We are now ready to state the first conjecture: